panva/openid-client/docs/functions/useCodeIdTokenResponseType.md

 ▸ **useCodeIdTokenResponseType**(`config`): `void`

+Configures the client to use the OpenID Connect Hybrid Flow.

 This changes the `response_type` used by the client to be `code id_token` and expects the authorization server response passed to [authorizationCodeGrant](authorizationCodeGrant.md) to be one described by